 This bargain basement turntable appears on a large number of electronics review websites.
 Audio Technica electronics components in all price categories garner praise for producing excellent sound quality and providing owners with long lasting audio systems.

 The AT-PL60 includes a built in preamplifier, which allows you to plug the affordable turntable into a preamp for instant sound ampliifcation.

 However, the AT-PL60 can also plug into preamps that possess phono input, which creates much better audio.
-Fully automatic, the Audio Technica AT-PL60 turntable only requires users to flick a switch to power the turntable.
+Fully automatic, the Audio-Technica AT-LP60 Fully Automatic Belt-Drive Stereo Turntable, Silver turntable only requires users to flick a switch to power the turntable.

 The automatic switch reduces the chances of records scratching or premature wear on the tonearm.
 Automatic also means you never have to line up the cartridge manually to set on a track beyond the first track of a record.